-Wikileaks releases data trove claiming to detail CIA hacking methods
+Wikileaks publishes data trove claiming to detail CIA hacking methods

 GeoVisual Search from Descartes Labs makes the Earth searchable